uoracs/talapas2-knowledge-base/index.md

 In addtion to our Service Desk, RACS is now offering office hours to provide in-person support to users regarding software and workflow questions/issues!

-2025 Spring Term Office Hours:
+2025 Summer Term Office Hours:

 * Where: Dream Lab room 122C in the Knight Library
-* When: Every Wednesday 10am-12pm
+* When: TBD

 ## More Resources